mckayERP/FTU_Maintenance_Documentation/component-tracking.md

 ![](/assets/AttributeUse%28AC%29.png)

+#### 4. Define the Component Product

 We are now ready to define a product that makes use of the Attribute Set.
 Open the Product Window and create an entry for the C-150L product.
 Select "Track as Component" and set the Attribute Set to "Aircraft" as defined above.
-In the Attribute Set Instance (ASI) field, click the helper button to open a dialog where the values of the Attributes can be completed.
+In the Attribute Set Instance \(ASI\) field, click the helper button to open a dialog where the values of the Attributes can be completed.
 Fill this in as shown below.

 ![](/assets/ProductASI%28new C-150L%29.png)